-However, for each of the aforementioned tasks, you will first have to launch the browser and then head over to the desired option.
-On some low-end PCs, you might even have to wait for a few seconds before you could actually start using any of the browser’s functionalities.
-And thatâs not it.
+However, for each task above, you must launch the browser and head to the desired option.
+On some low-end PCs, you might even have to wait a few seconds before using any browser’s functionalities.
+And that’s not it.

-For some users, the bookmark tab is already filled with a plethora of sites.
-Hence it becomes a really challenging task in finding the required site.
-Likewise pinning the tab might slow down the startup time of your browser.
-Well, youâll be glad to hear that there exists a handy method that bypasses all these limitations.
+Likewise, pinning the tab might slow down your browser’s startup time.
+Well, you’ll be glad to hear that a handy method exists that bypasses all these limitations.

-It involves directly creating a website shortcut link onto your Windows desktop.
-The next time when you open that shortcut link, you will be directly taken to its associated website, thereby minimizing most of your manual efforts.
-Interested in knowing its âhow-toâ?
-Well, then here are the required instructions.
+It involves directly creating a website shortcut link on your Windows desktop.
+The next time you open that shortcut link, you will be directly taken to its associated website, minimizing most of your manual efforts and interested in knowing its ‘how-to’.
+Well, then, here are the required instructions.

 Via Drag and Drop Feature

 The shorter and quicker of the two, you only need to drag a specific portion just before the URL and drop it to the desired location on your desktop.
+Here are the steps to add a site shortcut link using drag and drop:

-- Launch any web browser on windows.
+- Launch any Windows web browser on your computer.

 - Open the desired website that needs to be created as a shortcut.